NethServer/docs/administrator-manual/en/vpn.rst

 2. :index:`net2net` or :index:`tunnel`: connect two remote networks

-Roadwarrior OpenVPN, IPSec tunnel and OpenVPN tunnels are now part of the VPN application in the new Server Manager.
+Roadwarrior OpenVPN, IPSec tunnel and OpenVPN tunnels are part of the VPN application in the new Server Manager.

+By default, network traffic between VPNs is blocked by firewall.
+To allow such traffic enable the :guilabel:`Allowed` field under the :guilabel:`Traffic between OpenVPN roadwarrior, OpenVPN tunnels and IPSec tunnels` inside the :guilabel:`Settings` page of :ref:`firewall-section` application.

 .. _ovpn-section: